kylejameskirwan/kylejameskirwan-dot-com/_posts/2025-06-01-using-warp-to-move-to-vercel.md

 Warp didn't directly teach me coding skills, but it simplified the execution of essential terminal commands and package installations.
 This facilitation allowed me to tackle a project I had postponed for some time due to perceived complexity.

-## Completing the Move

-Now, the blog is hosted on Vercel, and the migration mostly proceeded without issues, thanks to Warp's ability to handle the more automated aspects of the work.
-For non-developers, it's a tool that removes barriers by managing mundane tasks that can easily become obstacles.

----

-*This post was written with the assistance of Warp AI, the tool that also facilitated the Vercel migration described above.*
+*This post was written with the assistance of Warp AI.*

 This is what I found most valuable: the AI didn't just give me copy-paste commands to run blindly.
 It explained the logic behind each decision, helping me build a mental model of how these deployment systems work together.